vinkla/laravel-translator/README.md

 ## Documentation

-This package features an [extensive wiki](https://github.com/lucadegasperi/oauth2-server-laravel/wiki) to help you getting started implementing the translator in your Laravel and Lumen applications.
+This package features an [extensive wiki](https://github.com/vinkla/translator/wiki) to help you getting started implementing the translator in your Laravel and Lumen applications.
+[Take me to the docs!](https://github.com/vinkla/translator/wiki)

 ## License